 Timor-Leste and Australia have a close relationship based on proximity, history and people-to-people links.
 Australia has been at the forefront of international support for Timor-Leste since its independence in 2002, not only as the largest bilateral donor of development assistance, but also by providing a leadership role to ensure security and stability in the country.

-Timor-Leste has a population of around 1.2 million which is growing at an estimated average rate of 2.4 per cent per year.
+Timor-Leste has a population of around 1.2 million.
 The official languages of Timor-Leste are Tetum and Portuguese, while English and Indonesian are working languages.
 Approximately 95 per cent of Timorese are Catholic.

 Timor-Leste achieved formal independence on 20 May 2002.
 Timor-Leste's independence resulted from the August 1999 UN-sponsored referendum.